TheIllusionistMirage/Prattle/Documentation.md

 Disclaimer
 -----------

-The 'protocols' and the 'contents' of network packets that we define are what is sent inside `sf::Packet` objects to/from the server from/to the client.
-They do not describe the 'actual' contents of the packets sent/received themselves!
+The *protocols* and the *contents* of network packets that we define are what is sent inside `sf::Packet` objects to/from the server from/to the client.
+They *DO NOT* describe the *actual* contents of the packets sent/received themselves!

 Introduction